Women-Specific Triathlon Bike Fitting - Unlocking Performance and Comfort

 Cleat Rotation

-Women often need slightly more toe-out cleat rotation to accommodate wider hips:
+Women often need slightly more toe-out cleat rotation to accommodate wider hips.
+The wider pelvis creates a natural external rotation of the femur that should be reflected in cleat position:

 For comprehensive pedal setup guidance, see our pedal and cleat alignment guide.